duo-labs/cloudtracker/README.md

 Data files
 =============
+CloudTracker has two long text files that it uses to know what actions exist.

 aws_actions.txt
 ---------------
 This file contains all possible AWS API calls that can be made.
 One use of this is for identifying privileges granted by an IAM policy when a regex has been used, such as expanding `s3:*`.